rabstolaf/bwsys/06_golden-node-configuration.md

 * Follow through the instructions and do exactly what you did for the headnode
 * This essentially means that `/etc/ldap.conf`, `/etc/ldap/ldap.conf` and `/etc/nsswitch.conf` should be the same as the ones in your headnode
 * Test it the same way you tested for the headnode

+## 6. OpenMPI

+Follow the exact same steps as you did for your headnode.
+Refer to [this document](02_configuring-the-headnode.md) to recall what you have to do.
+You can `scp` the `.tar.gz` file from your headnode to your golden node instead of downloading it again from the internet.

+***

+This is the end of the Cluster Manager Training!
+Congratulations for making it!
+Feel free to go through the training multiple times as that will give you a better understanding of how everything works.
+There will be serveral other documents with information about other stuff you can learn.
+All of them will build off of this basic training.
+That means that you are mostly free to read through and work with those documents in any order you want.
+Best of luck!